pixelsdb/pixels/pixels-presto/README.md

 ## Installation
+Copy the `pixels.properties` under `pixels-presto/src/main/resources`
-Copy `pixels-presto.properties` to the catalog directory of Presto Build Pixels by `mvn package`, copy and unzip `pixels-presto-0.1.0-SNAPSHOT.zip` to the plugin directory of Presto
+to the `etc/catalog` directory of Presto's home.
+Build Pixels by `mvn package`, copy and unzip `pixels-presto-0.1.0-SNAPSHOT.zip` to the plugin directory of Presto